 From there the odds for each team get longer.
 Teams that reached the playoffs in the season just ended might see odds in the 12-to-1 range.
 Teams that finished just outside the postseason start to creep into double-digit odds against.
 Teams with .500 or slightly worse records find themselves around 25- or 30-to-1.
 And the basement dwellers can see odds around 999-to-1, if you believe in the impossible dream.

 Much like over-under win totals, you will need to wait for the entire season to conclude itself to know if you have a chance to win.
 In this case, however, you are not rooting for any other outcome than winning the pennant or World Series.
 It’s an all-or-nothing proposition.

 What makes futures bets so intriguing, and so popular, is the odds involved.
 You bet an individual game, and you are wedded to the moneyline or runline.
 Even the biggest underdog bet, usually a +300, is only going to pay like it’s 3-to-1 odds.

-But a futures bet, even for the biggest favorites, you are likely to get 6-to-1 and double your money if your team wins the big one.
+But with a baseball futures bet, even for the biggest favorites, you are likely to get 6-to-1 and double your money if your team wins the big one.
 And when the slipper fits?
 In 2011, you could have gotten the St. Louis Cardinals – 4 ½ games out of a playoff spot with two weeks to play — at 999-1.
 Thank you, David Freese.

 The large variance in odds makes it easier for the bettor to take multiple shots at a big payout without crippling their bankroll.
 Five $10 bets on five different stages of odds – a clear favorite, a couple mid-range shots and two longshots – gives you an 18.8-percent chance of winning, and even if it’s the heavy favorite at 6-to-1, you’ve still turned a profit.